rmsrosa/nbbinder/README.md

 The original work in [Python Data Science Handbook/tools](https://github.com/jakevdp/PythonDataScienceHandbook/tree/master/tools) is licensed by [Jake VanderPlas](http://vanderplas.com/), under the [MIT license](https://opensource.org/licenses/MIT).

-The current modifications in this package is also provided under the [MIT license](https://opensource.org/licenses/MIT).
+The current modifications in this module is also provided under the [MIT license](https://opensource.org/licenses/MIT).
 See the file [LICENSE](LICENSE).